 * If you’d like to try the free version of the K4A-asset, you can find it here.

-* If you’d like to try the RealSense sensor interface with Cubemos body tracking, please download this Unity package, and then import it into the project, where the K4A-asset was previously imported.
-You need to have Cubemos Skeleton Tracking SDK v3.0 installed and activated on your machine.
+* If you’d like to utilize the RealSense sensor interface with Cubemos body tracking, please download this Unity package, and import it into the project, where the K4A-asset was previously imported.
+You should have the Cubemos Skeleton Tracking SDK installed and activated on your machine.
+For more information, please look at this tip.

 * The basic documentation is in the Readme-pdf file, in the package.